ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12 Best Practices Patterns And AntiPatterns.md

-# Chapter 12: Best Practices, Patterns, and Anti-patterns
+# Best Practices, Patterns, And Anti-Patterns

 ## Effective Patterns for Clear and Maintainable Annotations